 As of late Tuesday, the storm was centered approximately 405 miles (651 km) southwest of Tampa, with winds of 160 mph (260 km/h).
 Although it could weaken slightly before reaching land, it is likely to retain its status as a highly dangerous storm capable of causing severe destruction across the region.

-Preparation and Warnings
+Preparation and warnings

 Across Florida, state and local authorities are working urgently to clear debris left by Hurricane Helene, fearing that Milton’s winds could turn leftover wreckage into hazardous projectiles.
 Governor Ron DeSantis announced that over 300 trucks had cleared approximately 1,300 loads of debris from the affected areas.
 Emergency declarations are in effect across numerous Florida counties, and President Joe Biden has urged residents to heed evacuation orders, warning that staying behind could have fatal consequences.